gander-social/indigo/docs/canadian-sovereignty-development-approach.md

 The concept of a dual firehose means your implementation serves both the global AT Protocol network and a Canadian-specific network simultaneously.
 Think of this as running two parallel social networks that share identity infrastructure but maintain separate data flows.

-Your global firehose operates exactly like the standard Bluesky relay, aggregating data from all participating PDSs worldwide.
+Your global firehose operates exactly like the standard Gander relay, aggregating data from all participating PDSs worldwide.
 This maintains compatibility with existing AT Protocol clients and services, ensuring Canadian users can still participate in the broader decentralized social web when they choose to.

 The Canadian firehose operates under different rules.
 It only includes data from users who have explicitly opted into the Canadian network and meet specific criteria.
 This might include Canadian citizens, Canadian residents, or users who have specifically requested Canadian data protection.
 The Canadian firehose also applies additional encryption and audit logging to meet Canadian privacy law requirements.